Is the EV Tax Credit Going Away? What You Need to Know

 While the Trump transition team's current focus appears to be on the EV credit, questions remain about whether other clean energy tax credits might also be on the chopping block.

-Is the EV tax credit going away?
-Bottom line
+The EV tax credit: Bottom line

-This means that the incentive's fate isn't yet sealed and will probably be a point of contention in upcoming legislative debates on Capitol Hill.
+Repealing the EV tax credit would require congressional approval, likely as part of a larger tax reform package.
+This means that the tax credit's fate isn't yet sealed and will probably be a point of contention in upcoming legislative debates on Capitol Hill.

-The coming months (and year) will be crucial for tax policy, so stay tuned and consider leveraging clean energy tax credits sooner rather than later.
+The coming months (and year) will be crucial for tax policy.
+So stay tuned and consider leveraging clean energy tax credits sooner rather than later.

 Related